How We Stopped Being Comrades

-Terézia, my great aunt from Gemerska Panica, swore at the communists her whole life.
+Terézia, my great-aunt from Gemerska Panica, swore at the communists her whole life.
 A hunched, devout woman, she would fly into a rage at the mere mention of the regime, lifting her bent head and unleashing a torrent of abuse: büdös komunisták (stinky communists).

 Even those who had confiscated cows and horses for the nationalized agricultural co-op were scared of her.
-They couldn’t get at her.
+They couldn’t get to her.
 They couldn’t sack her, because she was not employed, and they couldn’t punish her children, because she didn’t have any.
 They couldn’t take any certainties away from her, because she only had one certainty: she would die and her sufferings on this earth would end.

 She was sometimes warned not to swear in front of the children, as they could repeat what she said at school and their parents would get into trouble.
 “God will punish them all, the teachers included; why would they punish the children?” she would say.

 We knew her stories, we knew that she refused to hand over her cows to the co-op or to sign any documents brought to her by the chairman of the local party.
 The comrades in the villages changed, but Terézia remained their steadfast “opposition.”
 She told one of them that if he ever crossed the threshold of her house, she would be coming to his office and cursing him until his drunkard’s nose fell off.
 He never crossed it.

 She went proudly to church, as long as she was able.
 Later, she complained that even the church was not the same and that the priest could not speak her language anymore.
 She wasn’t a revolutionary, but never forgave the regime for wanting to take God away from her.